-Most ICFs have the concrete in the middle.
+Most ICFs have the concrete exactly in the middle.
 They make a great structure, but the polystyrene shell then releases as much stored energy to the outside of the structure as to the inside.
-That creates a good buffer against interior temperature swings, but it doesn’t capture the inherent energy of the structure.
+That creates a great buffer against interior temperature swings, but it doesn’t capture the inherent energy of the structure.

 Durisol blocks, on the other hand, bias the concrete to the inside of the building.
 It allows the building to take advantage of the large thermal mass of the building.
 Thermal mass toward the inside not only evens out temperature swings in a home but also makes heating and cooling systems operate more efficiently.

 When paired with south-facing, low-energy windows, the house is heated by the sun during the day, and the excess energy is stored in the concrete blocks, extending the solar effect by many hours.
 This can be an effective technique for building a passively-heated buildings.